Economic contribution report 2026

 3. Risk management and governance

 We are committed to strong governance.
 We identify, assess and manage tax risks in accordance with our global Risk Framework.
 Material risks are reported to the Risk and Audit Committee.
-For more information refer to page 17 of the BHP Economic Contribution Report 2025.
+For more information refer to BHP Economic Contribution Report 2026, page 17.

 4. Business rationale